Live operational scope, May 2026 · API v2.0

 In archive

-Methodology validation
+Methodology validation and parallel tracks

 Archive reference : github.com/agentnorthstar/calibration.
 Methodology section 4.4 lists the per-chain parameters, section 12 (signal taxonomy) documents what is strictly excluded by design (narrative and economic metrics).